FACTBOX-U.S. midterm elections: Governor races to watch | Politics

 Governor Michelle Lujan Grisham, a Democrat, is running in a competitive race against Republican Mark Ronchetti, a former television weatherman.
 Lujan Grisham has emphasized abortion rights, directing $10 million in state money to build an abortion clinic near the Texas border.
 Ronchetti supports banning abortion after the 15th week of pregnancy.
 He has campaigned largely on crime, while also criticizing the governor over the economy and her response to wildfires.

-NEW YORK Democratic New York Governor Kathy Hochul is fighting to defend her seat against Republican challenger Lee Zeldin, a congressman from Long Island, in a race that has tightened as polls showed voters becoming increasingly concerned about crime.
+NEW YORK Democratic New York Governor Kathy Hochul is fighting to defend her seat against Republican challenger Lee Zeldin, a congressman from Long Island, in a race that has tightened.

 Hochul, the state's former lieutenant governor who took office last year after Governor Andrew Cuomo resigned over sexual harassment accusations, has touted gun laws she has signed, attacked Zeldin's ties to Trump and warned that Zeldin would roll back abortion rights in New York if elected.
 Zeldin has declared New York to be "in crisis," citing crime, the economy and other issues, while ramping up criticism of Hochul's policies.